 What is the energetic quality of this time?

 Summer Solstice is a natural turning point in the rhythm of the year, which also shows up in our lives.
 In fact, the energetic quality of Summer Solstice is similar to that of Full Moon or ovulation (if you (still) have a natural menstrual cycle).
-We usually the most energy and strength, feel alive and love being outside and with friends.
+We usually have the most energy and strength, feel alive and love being outside and with friends.

 We can observe this in Nature, too, where plants and trees are in full bloom right now and proudly show their abundance.
 Everything that was sown in winter and spring is growing and starts to ripen.
 The first fruits are ready for harvest and we can enjoy different berries, cherries, salads and herbs.
 Nature shows us her bounty.